North Carolina Probate: Formal Administration Deadlines

 Post-Personal Representative Appointment Deadlines

 - 75 Days After PR Appt. – Notice to Individual Creditors(4): The PR must mail via first class mail all known creditors and possible creditors that could be discovered via reasonable investigation.
 The mail must indicate the claim filing deadline – a date which is set by the PR, but which cannot be earlier than 3 months after the start of notification via publication.

 - 3 Months Minimum After PR Appt. – Creditors Notification and Wait Period(4): The PR, in publication and in individual letters to creditors, must set a claim filing date deadline that is at least 3 months after the date of notification via publication so that creditors have time to file claims against the estate.

 - 3 Months After PR Appt. – Full Inventory(5): A full inventory of estate, with proof and documentation, must be filed with the court.

-- 12 Months After PR Appt. – Annual Accounting(6): An annual accounting for the estate for the period of 2017 must be filed with the court.
+- 12 Months After Death – Annual Accounting(6): An annual accounting for the estate for a chosen fiscal year must be filed with the court.
 This is not necessary if the final accounting comes first.